MikeBrandon/simple-datepicker/README.md

 - windicss

 ## Usage
 Well I haven't added the package to npm yet and don't really think I plan to in the near future but you could download the `src/lib/Datepicker.svelte` file and add it to your components folder then just import it as you would other components as shown in the example below.
+You should also replace the Arrow Icons in the code with you're own arrows or you may as well copy the following files and add them to your project.
+- Icon.svelte
+- right_arrow.svg
+- left-arrow.svg
+- calendar.svg
 ```html
     <Datepicker
         selectionType={0}